 Stretching a mammoth 7 miles along the North Somerset coast, Brean Beach boasts the second longest length of golden sand in all of Europe.
 You are provided with plenty of space but again, like with Berrow Beach, be aware that the mudflats may cause some sinking (and some mess!) at low tide.

 You’ll delight in the views as you stroll along next to your best friend, not least at the National Trust’s Brean Down, a towering peninsula and natural pier that monopolises the skyline.
-This 97-metre-high headland is impressive from the beach but is well worth a trip to the top as well if you want gorgeous panoramas of the Bristol Channel and the Somerset Levels.
+This 97-metre-high headland is impressive from the beach, but is well worth a trip to the top as well if you want gorgeous panoramas of the Bristol Channel and the Somerset Levels.

-Facilities: You can park your car next to the beach or literally on it too (just watch out for high tide); WCs nearby; ice cream and burger vans during busier periods
+- Facilities: You can park your car next to the beach or literally on it too (just watch out for high tide); WCs nearby; ice cream and burger vans during busier periods

-Restrictions: None.
+- Restrictions: None.
 Dogs allowed off lead all year round

-Stay nearby: The Castle | Sleeps 8 + 2 dogs
+- Stay nearby: The Castle | sleeps 2 dogs + 8 humans

 Bossington Beach